Battle of Delaware Bay

 The Battle of Delaware Bay, or the Battle of Cape May, was a naval engagement fought between the Kingdom of Great Britain and the United States during the American Revolutionary War.
-A British squadron of three vessels attacked three American privateers that were escorting a fleet of merchantmen.
-The ensuing combat in Delaware Bay near Cape May ended with an American victory over a superior British force.
+A British force of three vessels attacked three American privateers that were escorting a fleet of merchantmen.
+The ensuing combat in Delaware Bay near Cape May ended with the American sloop Hyder Ally capturing the British sloop-of-war HMS General Monk.

 Background

 Twenty-three-year-old Lieutenant Joshua Barney of the Continental Navy commanded the privateer sloop Hyder Ally during the battles.
 She was owned by Pennsylvania businessman John Willcocks and was issued a letter of marque.
-The sloop-of-war was armed with 16 six-pounders and had a crew of about 110 men, officers and marines, and was named after Hyder Ali, the ruler of the Kingdom of Mysore on the Indian subcontinent and a British enemy.
+The sloop was armed with 16 six-pounders and had a crew of about 110 men, officers and marines, and was named after Hyder Ali, the ruler of the Kingdom of Mysore and a British enemy.
 With Lieutenant Barney were two privateer sloops: 10-gun Charming Sally and 12-gun General Greene.

 Barney's first command was to escort a rebel fleet of five merchantmen to Delaware Bay.
 During this cruise, three British ships were sighted and a battle began.
-British forces included the 32-gun frigate HMS Quebec under Captain Christopher Mason, the 24-gun sloop-of-war HMS General Monk under Captain Josias Rogers, and a New York privateer brig named Fair American crewed by American loyalists.
+The three ships were the 32-gun frigate HMS Quebec under Captain Christopher Mason, the 18-gun sloop-of-war HMS General Monk under Captain Josias Rogers, and a Loyalist privateer brig named Fair American from New York.
 Fair American was the former American privateer General Washington, commanded by Silas Talbot at her capture.